apache/mynewt-core/docs/os/modules/sysinitconfig/sysinitconfig.rst

    ``syscfg.yml`` files.
 -  Assumes you have read the Mynewt :doc:`../../../newt/newt_operation` and are familiar with how newt determines package dependencies for your target build.
--  Covers only the system initialization for hardware independent packages.
-It does not cover the Board Support Package (BSP) and other hardware dependent system initialization.

 .. contents::
    :local: